codemagic-ci-cd/codemagic-docs/content/yaml-notification/email.md

   - /yaml-publishing/email
 ---

 If the build finishes successfully, release notes (if passed), and the generated artifacts will be published to the provided email address(es).
+The artifact download links in email are valid for 24 hours.

 If the build fails, an email with a link to build logs will be sent.

 If you don't want to receive an email notification on build success or failure, you can set `success` to `false` or `failure` to `false` accordingly.